Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/onesignal-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **OneSignal - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **OneSignal**.
-2. Enter a name, your OneSignal App ID, and API key.
+3. Enter a name, your OneSignal App ID, and API key.
-3. Map an Amplitude user ID to the OneSignal external ID.
+4. Map an Amplitude user ID to the OneSignal external ID.
-4. Save when finished.
+5. Save when finished.

 ## Send a cohort